NexPlayer/Unity-SDK/platforms/android.md

 - Video Spread (*World Space Shader*)
 - Play Video on multiple objects

----
 ## Build Configuration

-The NexPlayer™ Plugin for Unity supports builds for Android applications.
+The NexPlayer Plugin for Unity supports builds for Android applications.

-To create a new APK file that includes the NexPlayer™ Plugin for Unity, the default configurations must be changed.
+To create a new APK file that includes the NexPlayer Plugin for Unity, the default configurations must be changed.

-In order to allow remote videos on Android, the option **Internet Access** needs to be set to ‘**Require**' in the Unity player settings and the option **Write Permission** should be set to ‘**External (SD Card)**'.
+In order to allow remote videos on Android, the option **Internet Access** needs to be set to **Require** in the Unity player settings and the option **Write Permission** should be set to **External (SD Card)**.
 This configuration is needed to save DRM certification data in the Android SDCard.

 These configurations can be set in the following Unity section:

 **File → Build Settings → Player Settings (Android) → Other Settings**

-*Required player settings*
+Required player settings:
 ![](../assets/platforms/and0.png)

 In order to build for the Android platform, it's also necessary to set the graphics APIs to use **OpenGLES3** as the main graphics API.

-*Recommended Graphics API*
+Recommended Graphics API:
 ![](../assets/platforms/and1.png)

-You can either drag Vulkan below OpenGLES3 or delete it like shown in the picture above.
+You can either drag Vulkan below **OpenGLES3** or delete it as shown in the picture above.

-To enable MultiStreaming for more than 2 streams, Multithreaded Rendering must be enabled.
+To enable MultiStreaming for more than 2 streams, **Multithreaded Rendering** must be enabled.

 ![](../assets/platforms/and2.png)

-Then, proceed with the build normally by clicking on File → Build Settings → Build And Run.
+Then, proceed with the build as usual by clicking on **File → Build Settings → Build And Run**.